 At a time when cloud storage is essentially free, and compute power to process stored data can be applied on the fly, this all seems insane.
 What if you could start over — begin the stereotypical greenfield — and do this in a way that was most fair for the customer?

 First, you’d probably want users to be able to ingest and store all their data at the same cost of storing it in S3.
 They would then be able to ingest everything and not have to worry about filtering out data, sampling data, or adding unnecessary complexity in the data path.

 Next, when data is used to troubleshoot or solve problems, it would make sense to charge for that.
 This is no different from a gas or electrical utility.
 When I use electricity I don’t mind being charged because I’m getting value.
 But, don’t charge me when I’m not using it.
 I don’t like paying my electricity bill as it is; it seems like a lot of money and I don’t get much detail except for a chart showing me how I’ve been ripped off each month.
 I know I have to pay for electricity, but I do it begrudgingly because I don’t know where the money is going and what is being used in my house.
 My bill should go down in the summer, but it doesn’t.
 WTF?!

 What I want is a monthly bill that will show me which appliances are consuming the most electricity.
-It could be an old TV, PC, or even a swimming pool heater that runs through the winter — may be even old light bulbs that haven’t been upgraded to LEDs.
+It could be an old TV, PC, or even a swimming pool heater that runs through the winter — maybe even old light bulbs that haven’t been upgraded to LEDs.
 At the moment, there’s no transparency.
-This causes me to feel helpless when it comes to managing my bill, and ultimately leading me to hate the utility company.
+This causes me to feel helpless when it comes to managing my bill and ultimately leads me to hate the utility company.